 Airlines, government and businesses rush to get back on track after global tech disruption

-Transport providers, businesses and governments on Saturday are rushing to get all their systems back online after long disruptions following a widespread technology outage.
+Transport providers, businesses, hospitals and governments on Saturday are rushing to get all their systems back online after long disruptions following a widespread technology outage.

 At the heart of the massive disruption is CrowdStrike, a cybersecurity firm that provides software to scores of companies worldwide.
 The company says the problem occurred when it deployed a faulty update to computers running Microsoft Windows, noting that the issue behind the outage was not a security incident or cyberattack.